SAN: Inducing Metrizability of GAN with Discriminative Normalized Linear Layer: Experiments

 \subsection{Mixture of Gaussians}

-To verify the implications of Theorem~\ref{th:main} in Sec.~\ref{sec:main_theorem}, we conduct experiments on a mixture of Gaussian (MoG).
-We use a two-dimensional sample space $X=\sR^2$.
+\yuhta{To empirically investigate \textit{optimal direction}}, we conduct experiments on a mixture of Gaussian (MoG). \yuhta{Please refer to Appx.~\ref{sec:app_metrizable_conditions} for empirical verification of the implications of Theorem~\ref{th:main} regarding \textit{separability} and \textit{injectivity}.} We use a two-dimensional sample space $X=\sR^2$.
 The target MoG on $X$ comprises eight isotropic Gaussians with variances $0.05^2$ and means distributed evenly on a circle of radius $1.0$.
-We use a 10-dimensional latent space $Z$ to model a generator measure.
+We utilize a 10-dimensional latent space $Z$ to model a generator measure.

-For both the generator and the discriminator, we adopt simple architectures comprising fully connected layers by following the previous works~\citep{mescheder2017the,nagarajan2017gradient,sinha2020top}.
-We basically use leaky ReLU (LReLU) with a negative slope of $0.1$ for the discriminator.

-We visualize the generated samples mainly to confirm that the generator measures cover all the modes of the eight Gaussians.
-In addition, we plot the cumulative density functions of $\gS^hI_{\mu_0}(\cdot,\omega)$ and $\gS^hI_{\mu_\theta}(\cdot,\omega)$ to verify \textit{separability}.